Instructions for completing a letter of intent (LOI) to apply for a Discovery Horizons grant

 • feel, for any reason, unable to provide an impartial review of the application

 NSERC reserves the right to resolve areas of uncertainty and to determine if a conflict of interest exists.
-For more information on conflicts of interest, refer to the This link will take you to another Web site Conflict of interest and confidentiality policy of the federal research funding organizations.
+For more information on conflicts of interest, refer to the Conflict of interest and confidentiality policy of the federal research funding organizations.

 Reviewer exclusions